wp-plugins/easy-wp-feed-widget/readme.txt

 == Changelog ==

+= 1.0.1 =
+Added link to "there are num in feed" if link exist.

 = 1.0 =
 Added settings to add show more link and number of elements in feed.
 Now also just hides elements if there are more then specified (to be able to make js-feed-rotations)